Connecticut Data Privacy Act (CTDPA) – A Complete Overview

 Organizations that qualify as controllers or processors have to comply with the Connecticut Data Privacy Act.

-You have to comply with the CTDPA if you satisfy these two requirements:
+You must comply with the CTDPA if your business meets both of these criteria:

 - You do business in Connecticut or sell services or products to the residents of Connecticut.